-Section 74 (Local revenues annual financial statements): sets out the requirements for separate financial reporting of local revenues.
-Subsection 14(1) of the Act requires local revenues to be reported on separately from other moneys of the first nation.
+Section 76 (Local Revenues Annual Financial Statements): sets out the requirements for separate financial reporting of local revenues.
+Subsection 14(1) of the Act requires local revenues to be reported on separately from other moneys of the First Nation.

-Subsection (1): requires the senior financial officer to prepare separate annual financial statements respecting local revenues of the first nation in accordance with Board standards respecting financial reporting of local revenues.
+Subsection (1): requires the director of finance to prepare separate annual financial statements respecting local revenues of the First Nation at least once each calendar year in accordance with Local Revenue Financial Reporting Standards of the FMB.
+This subsection satisfies Law Standard 20.5.3.

 Subsection (2): requires the council to establish policies and procedures respecting the annual preparation, review, audit and approval of the annual financial statements respecting local revenues including any deadlines for completing these activities.
-Because these annual financial statements may be prepared and reviewed at different times than for the general purpose annual financial statements of the first nation the Sample Law contains this recommended provision to assist first nations to manage these matters efficiently and effectively.
+Because these annual financial statements may be prepared and reviewed at different times than for the general purpose annual financial statements of the First Nation, the Sample Law contains this recommended provision to assist First Nations to manage these matters efficiently and effectively.

-Subsection (3): clarifies that the policies to be made under subsection (2) should be consistent with any requirements set out in the Board standards respecting the financial reporting of local revenues.
+Subsection (3): clarifies that the policies to be made under subsection (2) should be consistent with any requirements set out in the FMB's Local Revenue Financial Reporting Standards.

-Subsection (4): refers to the option that may be available to a first nation for reporting its local revenues under the Board standards respecting the financial report of local revenues.
-Subsection 14(1.1) of the Act permits a first nation to report on its local revenues in its audited general annual financial statements as a distinct segment of the activities that appear in those statements - if this segmented reporting is authorized in the Board's standards.
-Because a first nation's ability to use this option may vary over time the Sample Law starts with the default position that a first nation must prepare audited annual financial statements for its local revenues.
+Subsection (4): refers to the option that may be available to a First Nation for reporting its local revenues under the FMB's Local Revenue Financial Reporting Standards.
+Subsection 14(1.1) of the Act permits a First Nation to report on its local revenues in its audited general annual financial statements as a distinct segment of the activities that appear in those statements - if this segmented reporting is authorized in the FMB's Local Revenue Financial Reporting Standards.
+Because a First Nation's ability to use this option may vary over time the Sample Law starts with the default position that a First Nation must prepare audited annual financial statements for its local revenues.

-Section 75 (Special purpose reports): complies with Law Standard 18.6 which requires the senior financial officer annually to prepare the following special purpose reports:
+Section 77 (Special Purpose Reports): complies with Law Standard 20.6 which requires the director of finance annually to prepare special purpose reports.